-Each amazing experience offers an unrivalled opportunity to delve into a foreign culture and develop as a person, as well as giving you skills and qualifications that can set you apart from other graduates in this competitive job market.
+Each amazing experience offers an unrivalled opportunity to delve into a foreign culture and develop as a person, as well as give you skills and qualifications that can set you apart from other graduates in this competitive job market.

-It’s a solid way to create an impact on important worldwide projects, hone key skills, learn life lessons and develop as a person is by volunteering abroad and joining one of the many many sustainability projects.
+It’s a solid way to create an impact on important, worldwide projects, hone key skills, learn life lessons and develop as a person by volunteering abroad and joining one of the many, many sustainability projects.

 While not a comprehensive list of the kind of initiatives you can get involved in, examples of global conservation projects and volunteering opportunities include:

-- Teaching English abroad in foreign education centres
+Teaching English abroad in foreign education centres

-- Providing language coaching to groups or individuals
+Providing language coaching to groups or individuals

-- Becoming involved in the day-to-day life of a community
+Becoming involved in the day-to-day life of a community

-- Surveying wildlife on location to help communities protect animals
+Surveying wildlife on location to help communities protect animals

-- Working with other international volunteers to safeguard certain endangered animal species
+Working with other international volunteers to safeguard certain endangered animal species

-- Helping out local social groups by providing healthcare assistance
+Helping out local social groups by providing healthcare assistance

-- Lending a hand with construction and infrastructure development tasks
+Lending a hand with construction and infrastructure development tasks

 The locations may be exotic and like nothing you've ever seen before, but remember, when you volunteer abroad you aren't just packing your bags for a holiday!